Some brokers have found that they don’t actually own their website or its content

 4. Will it be easy for me to move my website in the future?

 You need to ensure that your website is built on a common platform to common standards with common technology.
 Examples of common platforms include Drupal, WordPress, Joomla and Umbraco.
 Common technologies include PHP (Pre-Hypertext Processor), ASP (Active Server Pages), DotNet (Active Sever Pages dot Net) and Cold Fusion.

 Using commonly available solutions will help ensure that, should you need to move your website, it will be easier to do.
 Don’t invest in a website that, ultimately, may need rebuilding from scratch.

 Please note that if your website is built in .ASP or .ASP.NET, your hosting cost are going to be more expensive – something to consider when commissioning a new website.

 If in doubt, contact us.

 We appreciate that some of this may be complicated or indeed alarming.
-If you wish to discuss any aspect of your website, or your options for having one built for you, please contact Greg Roche - he’ll be happy to help.
+If you wish to discuss any aspect of your website or insurance marketing please contact us – we’ll be happy to help.

 If you would like to find out more about Quotall’s insurance system for brokers, please feel free to contact us.